HackerYou/HYFallBootcamp2014/2-Design/week4/day1/1-ux-design.md

 ##UX (User Experience) Design

 User experience design is about enabling visitors to effectively and enjoyably use your website.
-Good UX is informed by many different disiplines - design, psychology, communication - but a lot of it comes down to plain old common sense.
+Good UX is informed by many different disciplines - design, psychology, communication - but a lot of it comes down to plain old common sense.
 You're a user of the web too!
 Try to keep in mind sites you find easy to use or features that frustrate you as a web user.

 ###Exercise: What Grinds Your Gears?
 Share a bad user experience you've had on a website and discuss how you might fix it.